November 25, 2024

 Success in fraud prevention and system improvement requires a balanced approach combining clear policies, regular monitoring, and ongoing staff development.
 By implementing these recommendations, practices can build resilient systems that protect both their financial interests and their ability to deliver quality healthcare services.

-Matthew Watson is the Medical Partner at Ballards LLP, specialising in healthcare financial management and compliance.
+Matthew Watson is the Medical Partner at Ballards, specialising in healthcare financial management and compliance.